 Figure E.3 – Routing for a product

 In some industries, such as continuous production with byproducts, the routing can be dependent on the processes.
 In Figure E.4 the routing contains material dependencies information.
 The routing information is then used for scheduling.
 The route in the left side of Figure E.4 can be represented in a set of process segment definitions (center table in Figure E.4) and process segment dependency definitions (right table in Figure E.4).
-The process segment definitions contain the material production and consumption information.
-The consumption and production information within the process segments present additional constraints and dependencies required for scheduling of material B1, C1, and F1.
+The process segment definitions contain the material operations and consumption information.
+The consumption and operations information within the process segments present additional constraints and dependencies required for scheduling of material B1, C1, and F1.